conetix/docker-wordpress-wp-cli/README.md

     docker exec <containername> wp theme install quark docker exec <containername> wp theme activate quark

+# Development and Contributions

-Please feel free to fork and use for your own projects.
+As this repo and image are designed to be customised to your own requirements, please feel free to fork and update.

+Any bugs, please submit as a pull request and they will be incorporated into the master image.